 But it’s important you take some time out in the lead up to the new financial year to review your superannuation account.

-Here are three quick tips regarding superannuation accounts before July 1 rolls around.
+Here are some quick tips regarding superannuation accounts before July 1 rolls around.

 If your spouse is a low-income earner, you can make a $3,000 after-tax contribution to their super fund and receive a tax rebate of up to $540.